MikroElektronika/mikrosdk_click_v2/clicks/rtc18/README.md

 ## Example Description

-> This example demonstrates the use of RTC 18 click board by reading and displaying the time and date values as well as the temperature measurements in Celsius.
+> This example demonstrates the use of RTC 18 Click board by reading and displaying the time and date values as well as the temperature measurements in Celsius.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and logger and performs the click default configuration which enables the periodic interrupt on seconds count-up, and sets the starting time and date.
+> Initializes the driver and logger and performs the Click default configuration which enables the periodic interrupt on seconds count-up, and sets the starting time and date.

 ```c